Finite-time teleportation phase transition in random quantum circuits

-These predictions from the classical Ising chain are born out clearly in our Clifford numerics.
-For $\alpha \leq 2$, we simulate $I_{A:B|M}$ between two qubits separated by $N/2$ sites and observe a crossing for various $N$, as exemplified at $\alpha = 1.75$ in Fig.~\ref{fig:long-range_ckt}(b)~\cite{SOM}.
-This indicates the finite-time transition, and enables using finite-size scaling to extract critical exponents.
-For $\alpha \leq 3/2$ we find approximately constant critical exponents, consistent with mean-field theory.
-In contrast, for $3/2 < \alpha < 2$ we obtain continuously varying critical exponents as shown in Fig.~\ref{fig:long-range_ckt}(c).
-On the other hand, we observe no evidence of a transition in $I_{A:B|M}$ for $\alpha > 2$~\cite{SOM}.
+These predictions from the classical Ising chain are borne out clearly in our Clifford numerics.
+For $\alpha \leq 2$, we simulate $S_{B|M}$ for $A$ and $B$ separated by $N/2$ sites and observe a crossing for various $N$, as exemplified at $\alpha = 1.75$ in Fig.~\ref{fig:long-range_ckt}(b)~\cite{SOM}.
+We perform the finite-size scaling to determine the exponents [summarized in Fig.~\ref{fig:long-range_ckt}(c)]~\footnote{ For $\alpha \leq 3/2$ we find approximately constant critical exponents, consistent with mean-field theory.
+In contrast, for $3/2 < \alpha < 2$ we obtain continuously varying critical exponents. }.
+On the other hand, we do not observe a finite-time transition in $S_{B|M}$ for $\alpha > 2$~\cite{SOM}.
 A phase diagram is presented in Fig.~\ref{fig:setup}(b).

 The point $\alpha=2$ requires special attention.
-In this case, the effective model exhibits a finite-temperature KT transition, which does not admit single-parameter scaling as postulated in Eq.~\eqref{eqn:scaling-form}.
+Here, the effective model exhibits a finite-temperature KT transition, which does not admit single-parameter scaling as postulated in Eq.~\eqref{eqn:scaling-form}.
 The exponential divergence of the correlation length can be viewed as having $\nu\to\infty$.
 Indeed Fig.~\ref{fig:long-range_ckt}(c) shows a sharp increase of $\nu$ upon approaching $\alpha=2$.
-At $\alpha=2$ we compare the observed scaling of $I_{A:B|M}(t, N)$ to the scaling form $a\exp[1/(\log N+b)]$ expected in an Ising chain with inverse square interaction~\cite{bhattacharjee1981some}.
-We find an accurate fit at the critical time $t_c \approx 4.2$~\cite{SOM}, which provides circumstantial evidence for a KT-like transition.
+At $\alpha=2$ we compare the observed scaling of $S_{B|M}(t, N)$ to the scaling form $a\exp[1/(\log N+b)]$ expected in an Ising chain with inverse square interaction~\cite{bhattacharjee1981some}.
+We find an accurate fit at the critical time $t_c \approx 5.0$~\cite{SOM}, which supports a KT-like transition.
 However, simulations on larger system sizes are needed to precisely determine the universality of this transition.
-Altogether, the qualitative understanding gleaned from mapping to the spin model is in excellent agreement with our numerical findings.